This week marks the tenth anniversary of the September 11 attacks on the USA.

 Well clearly it altered the world economy in the short term, and the trading status of several Middle Eastern countries in the medium and long term.

-But I think the 9/11 attacks also transformed how many people do business forever.
+On our best business coaching program analysis, I think the 9/11 attacks also transformed how many people do business forever.

 At a human level.